myrrlyn/apocrypha.es/priv/archive/2nptag.md

 Trinimak gathered his Army, our fathers, and under orders of Orikal, chased down the fracturing band of Velothiidh.
-Trinimak demanded that Veloth and his ilk come home, but the Shirker holding Veloth's ear squirmed through the crack in the Mountain and infested him, and the Plotter-armored-in-Veloth stood up and fought with Trinimak.
+Trinimak demanded that Veloth and his ilk come home, but the Shirker holding Veloth’s ear squirmed through the crack in the Mountain and infested him, and the Plotter-armored-in-Veloth stood up and fought with Trinimak.